These guidelines apply to all students who were accepted into the EEES program starting in 2016.

 Informal discussion and reading groups are regularly formed by faculty and students..
 Typically, some of the most valuable feedback on thesis research and other ideas are the result of informal discussions and presentations organized by graduate students.
 There are no rules.
 Talk to faculty, postd-docs, and/or other graduate students for suggestions about how to implement work groups that will be fun and productive.
 We strongly encourage all students to organize one or more work groups during their time in the program.

 All graduate students have responsibilities as teaching assistants (TAs).
 Students supported by Dartmouth stipends will normally TA two ten-week (quarter) courses per year.
 Students supported by research grants (awarded to faculty or students) will sometimes TA fewer courses (e.g., 1 course per year).
-Courses with TAs will usually be lab courses and require approximately 20 hrs per week of work (except the FSP program, which is full time) All students, regardless of their funding sources, are required to TA at least three courses during their graduate programs.
+Courses with TAs will usually be lab courses and require an average of about 20 hrs per week of work for the 10-week term (except for FSP programs, which are full time).
 Most teaching assignments are in Ecology and Evolution courses.
+Description of expectations for EEES TAs here.
 Students should register for 1 credit of EEES 169, Supervised Teaching in Biology, during each term that they are a TA.
 Students graduating with a Ph.D. in EEES from Dartmouth College are expected to be skilled educators who are immediately ready to design and teach their own successful courses in any institute of higher education.
 Applications for tenure-track faculty positions usually request a statement of teaching interests; demonstrated teaching abilities and sophisticated educational philosophies are important or essential for most faculty jobs.
 Working with Dartmouth faculty as a TA is the main vehicle for providing this training.
 Students should strive to make full use of these opportunities to cultivate and refine their pedagogy.

 Support may be from externally funded fellowships, Dartmouth stipends or faculty research grants.
 Students are accepted into the program only if funds are available for stipend support.
 Applicants to the program are encouraged to apply for fellowships.
 Early in the graduate program, many students remain eligible for NSF Fellowships.
 Students are expected to make strong applications for fellowship support and independent research support, e.g. to NSF for Dissertation Improvement Grants.
 Extramural support reduces financial limitations and enhances your curriculum vitae.
 Proposal writing is valuable experience even if not funded.